-Part-time employees - Same as full-time employee but works less than 40 hours per week and usually more than 15 hours a week.
+Part-time employees - Same as full-time employee but works less than 40 hours per week, on an as needed basis, and usually typically more than 15 hours a week.
 Part-time employees are at-will employees and may be terminated at any time with or without notice or cause.
 Part-time employees shall not work more than an average of 30 hours per week calculated on an annual basis unless approved in writing by the City Manager.